p--q/PageNaviIndex_Blogger/README.md

 In the layout screen, paste and save the code of PageNaviIndex_Blogger.js or PageNaviIndex_Blogger.min.js in the HTML / JavaScript gadget.

+This gadget must be loaded after the Blog1 gadget.

 When using this gadget in the mobile version, set the attribute of HTML widget with HTML/JavaScript gadget to `mobile = 'yes'`.

 Open the HTML editing page of the theme.